MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 colour information.

 Instead, I've chosen to use a colour index (or palette).
-So the colour information of each character consists of two 4-bit colour indeces (foreground and background).
+So the colour information of each character consists of two 4-bit colour indices (foreground and background).
 Each 4-bit colour index is then mapped to an 8-bit colour using a global colour palette.
 The only real benefit of this more complicated implementation is to save on the amount of memory needed for the colour